Please note, this post was updated in 2020 and I no longer update this website.

-When you’re modelling your research, go to some weak websites and ask students to justify whether they think the site would be useful and reliable.
+When you’re modelling your research, go to some weak or fake websites and ask students to justify whether they think the site would be useful and reliable.
 Eric Curts has an excellent article where he shares four fake sites to help teach students about website evaluation.
 This would be a great place to start!

 Finally, consider investing a little time in brushing up on research skills yourself.
 Everyone thinks they can “google” but many don’t realise they could do it even better (myself included!).